-The fifth string means that the bass guitar needs to be sturdier, stronger and heavier but at the same time it allows you the flexibility and fun that the four-string does not.
-The sounds available to you once you have a 5 stringer is something that you could have never even dreamed about with a normal guitar.
+The fifth string means that the bass guitar needs to be sturdier, stronger, and heavier but at the same time, it allows you the flexibility and fun that the four-string does not.
+The sounds available to you, once you have a 5-stringer, is something that you could have never even dreamed about with a normal guitar.
 Finally, after so many years of not having the satisfaction of having access to the sounds you’ve always wanted to play, the challenge you always craved can be had.
 Your fingers might need some adaptation if you are a new player and your time might need to be spent adapting to the instrument, but if you commit, you will be able to achieve mastery.
-Once you do you will have the chance to show your listeners that whatever they expected of your bass is not even close to what you will be serving and if you do need to be providing music like this, you will need the best 5 string bass guitar.
+Once you do you will have the chance to show your listeners that whatever they expected of your bass is not even close to what you will be serving and if you do need to be providing music like this, you will need the best 5-string bass guitar.

-Top 5 Best 5 String Bass Guitars
+What’s The Best 5 String Bass Guitar

 Image | Bass Model | ||